GideonIlung/control_theory/README.md

-# Control Theory Honours Thesis
+# Evolution from Model Based to Model Free Control
 Implementation & comparision of different control algorithms on OpenAI's cartpole enviroment.

 The following Methods were used: